altsaxofon/easy-reader/README.md

 Changing books will not reset book progress.
 The progress  will be reset when a book finnishes, or can be done manually by using the directional buttons.

+#### Speech synthesis
+The easy reader gives spoken feedback when using the interface via a text to speech system.
+This speech is pre generated and is stored on the PI partition as wav files.
+The first time the player is turned on it will generate the neccecary files, and this might take some time (10+ minutes).
+When a new book is added to the `audiobooks` folder a wav file for the book title will be generated, wich also will take a little time.
+Playback is disabled during the speech generation and the big button will light up as an indication.

 ## How to setup
 ### 1. Create the SD Card